React7Tech/slatestudio-assessment/README.md

 ```

 ---
-# The eWallet Blockchain React-Native / Redux App
+# My version eWallet Blockchain React-Native / Redux App

 <img src="https://github.com/React7Tech/slatestudio-assessment/blob/master/Screen%20Shot%202019-01-04%20at%202.07.10%20PM.png"><br>
-Splash Screen<p>
+Splash Screen(don't mind about that satanic design.. im inspired from 2018 movies demonologist<p>
 <img src="https://github.com/React7Tech/slatestudio-assessment/blob/master/Screen%20Shot%202019-01-04%20at%202.07.42%20PM.png"><br>
-Home<p>
+The Homescreen<p>

 This project some part was was generated with [yarn,electron-vue, electron,expo]
-But i'm sorry--- you may view my code and deploy it assessing that via bitbucket due github not permit repo to be private (Free Version!)
+But i'm sorry--- you may view my code and deploy it that assessing via bitbucket due github not permit repo to be private.
+(Free Version! and don't trust github)
 BitBucket Url: https://bitbucket.org/react7store/snakecoin-wallet-rn-redux/src
 or you may clone that first in advanced ~ $ git clone https://react7store@bitbucket.org/react7store/snakecoin-wallet-rn-redux.git